tikv/tikv/CONTRIBUTING.md

 make clippy
 ```

+See [Rustdoc of TiKV](https://tikv.github.io) for TiKV code documentation.

 See the [style doc](https://github.com/rust-lang/rfcs/blob/master/style-guide/README.md) and the [API guidelines](https://rust-lang-nursery.github.io/api-guidelines/) for details on the conventions.

 Please follow this style to make TiKV easy to review, maintain, and develop.